Emergency Contraception: A Guide for Parents

 EC is tolerated well and side effects are usually absent or mild.
 The most common side effects include nausea and irregular bleeding.
 Other less common side effects may include: vomiting, breast tenderness, fatigue, dizziness, headache, and menstrual cramps.
 Some women may complain of moderate nausea and vomiting if regular birth control pills are used for EC, but these side effects most often go away after 1-2 days.
 Over-the-counter medicine such as Dramamine II or Bonine help treat nausea.

-Where can my daughter get emergency contraception?
+Where can my child get emergency contraception?

 Use the EC website to find a health care provider or pharmacy if you have any questions about emergency contraception.